-When it comes to keeping your hands warm in the mountains during the cold months of winter, skiers are divided up between those who prefer ski mitts and those who prefer ski gloves.
+When it comes to keeping your hands warm in the mountains during winter, skiers are between those who prefer ski mitts and those who prefer ski gloves.
 Both of these tribes will happily champion the pros of their choice and, while they’re doing so, point out some of the cons offered up by the alternative.
 In truth, despite what some ski mitt and ski glove ultras will try and tell you, there isn’t really a right answer or a wrong answer to the ‘ski mitts or ski gloves’ question.
 It depends on personal preference.
-Before discussing the best ski mitts for this winter season, let’s have a quick chat about what ski mitts bring to the fold and what some of these pros and cons are.
+Before discussing some of the best ski mitts for this winter in depth, we’ll take a moment to discuss some of the pros and cons of wearing mittens for skiing.

 - Black Diamond Spark Johnny Ski Mitt

 Why Ski Mitts Are Better Than Ski Gloves